rramchan12/Data-Analyst-NanoDegree/P3 - Data Wrangling using NoSQL/Project Report.md

 ```

-Post that I created a sample of the first 100 elements using the script [create_sample.py]().
+Post that I created a sample of the first 100 elements using the script [create_sample.py](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/script/init_analysis.py).
 The attached [sample.osm](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/new-york_new-york.osm/sample.osm) gives an overview of the first hundred nodes on the data set.

-I used that list to figure out a sampling of the problems that I could plan on correcting.
+I used the subset to identify the problems that I could plan on correcting.

 ## Problems Encountered in the Map